fenago/ml-scikit-keras-tensorflow/labs/lab_19.md

 Thank You!
 ==========

-Before we close the last chapter of this book, I would like to thank you for reading it up to the last paragraph.
-I truly hope that you had as much pleasure reading this book as I had writing it, and that it will be useful for your projects, big or small.
+Before we close the last lab of this course, I would like to thank you for reading it up to the last paragraph.
+I truly hope that you had as much pleasure reading this course as I had writing it, and that it will be useful for your projects, big or small.

 If[]{#idm45728432250248}[]{#idm45728432249512} you find errors, please